 In other words, no one will be able to harass you using an unknown number when the caller ID service is active.
 Your mobile company will ask you to submit your full name, address, date, and time when you received these calls and other information to track the caller and enable this service.

-TrapCall is one of the unmasking caller ID apps that’s designed to disclose the real identity of the user.
+TrapCall is one of the best unmasking caller ID apps that’s designed to disclose the real identity of the user.
 If the person is using the “No Caller ID” feature to contact you, enable the TrapCall and other such unmasking apps to get that number blocked.

 Once the service is activated, you will put the unknown numbers in the blacklist section.
 After you have blacklisted the user, they will not be able to call you.
 In fact, their number will be blocked, and they will receive a message that says the number they are trying to dial is not in service.
 You will also get the information about the number you are trying to dial, along with extra details.